Frequently Asked Questions

 Conversations in Session are end-to-end encrypted, just as in most private messengers.
 However, when you use Session, the identities of the people communicating are also protected.
 Session keeps your communication private, secure, and anonymous.

 When using Session, your messages are sent to their destinations through a decentralised onion routing network similar to Tor (with a few key differences), using a system we call onion requests.
 Onion requests protect user privacy by ensuring that no single server ever knows a message’s origin and destination.
 For more on this, check out What is an onion routing network? below.
-For more technical details, read our blog on onion requests.
+For more technical details, you can read this blog on onion requests.

 Session has also undergone a security audit by Quarkslab, the results of which can be found here.